liuyuhang1020/Optimization-of-CNN-for-Diagnosis-on-Lung-Disease-by-Lung-Segmentation-and-Rib-Suppression/README.md

 This project is affiliated with the [Business AI Lab at the Information Management Research Centre (IMARC), Nanyang Technological University](https://www.ntu.edu.sg/imarc/business-ai-lab).

--	Co-first authored a paper published at the IEEE academic conference ISCID 2022 (EI indexed), titled *Optimization of CNN for Diagnosis on Lung Disease by Lung Segmentation and Rib Suppression*.
+-	Co-first authored a paper published at the IEEE academic conference [ISCID 2022](http://iukm.zju.edu.cn) (EI indexed), titled [*Optimization of CNN for Diagnosis on Lung Disease by Lung Segmentation and Rib Suppression*](https://ieeexplore.ieee.org/abstract/document/10029477).

--	在图片数据预处理环节，通过随机平移、旋转、翻折、剪切等方式对原始数据进行增强，运用直方图均衡化方法对图片亮度和对比度进行标准化，并使用双边低通滤波器减少图像噪声。
+-	In the image preprocessing stage, the original data is enhanced by applying histogram equalization for standardization, and a bilateral low-pass filter is used to reduce image noise.

--	在TensorFlow框架下，使用改进后的U-Net神经网络对X光片进行肺部影像分割和肋骨影像消除，以提高分类准确率。
+-	Under the TensorFlow framework, an improved U-Net neural network is used for lung image segmentation and rib image elimination in X-ray films to enhance classification accuracy.

--	使用Xception神经网络对处理后的图像进行分类，在初步训练后冻结部分层并进行微调，最终诊断准确率达到96%。
+-	The Xception neural network is used to classify the processed images.
+After preliminary training, some layers are frozen and fine-tuned, ultimately achieving a diagnostic accuracy of 96%.